openpeeps/bro/README.md

 ## ✨ Why BRO?
 Because time is too precious &mdash; that's why Bro 👏

-Because current Sass implementations sucks.
+Because the official Sass implementations sucks.
 Zero types, no warnings, slow compilation!

 Typos, invalid properties or non-standard/deprecated values?
 Well, from their point of view it doesn't matter, because everything that looks like a pair of `key: value` should be just fine.

 Wait, is something magic here.
-Don't you ever dare to miss a space between `:` and `value` because `sassc` will simply ignore the line (no message, WTF?), same with `DartSass` except this one is printing the "error".
+Don't you ever dare to miss a space between `:` and `value` because `sassc` will simply ignore the line (no message, WTF?), same with `DartSass`, except this one is printing the "error".
 Oh!

 &mdash; Bruh, I mean, Bro!
-I mean, that's why = 😋 Bro aka NimSass 👑
+I mean... that's why = 😋 Bro aka NimSass 👑

 **Okay, okay, then why Nim?**<br>
-Because [Nim is a modern programming language](https://nim-lang.org) that comes with performance, fast compilation and C-like freedom.
+Because [Nim is beautiful, modern, expressive](https://nim-lang.org).
+Nim provides performance, super fast compilation and C-like freedom.

 ### Bro 💛 Nim
 Integrate Bro in your Nim application